 One Journey’s grassroots movement began in September 2017.
-With hundreds of volunteers, sponsors, and partners, our team of community organizers has hosted 45+ refugee awareness-raising and celebratory events.
+With hundreds of volunteers, sponsors, and partners, our team of community organizers has hosted close to 100 refugee awareness-raising and celebratory events.

-Our signature event is the annual One Journey Festival.
-The first two were held in June 2018 and June 2019 on the grounds of the Washington National Cathedral and drew thousands of participants.
+Our signature event is the annual One Journey Festival held on the grounds of the Washington National Cathedral and drawing thousands of participants.
 Raising awareness worldwide, One Journey’s message of “many paths, one journey” reached more than 275,000 people globally.
 Highlights included a cooking show with Chef José Andrés, a live interactive experience with refugees in Iraq, Rwanda and Mexico, and appearances by the Pichintu Girls Chorus and UN Goodwill Ambassadors.

-Other events included film showings, panel discussions, community soccer days, employment workshops, and a growing national presence with events in San Francisco and Philadelphia.
-Plus, the Kennedy Center selected One Journey for its Culture Caucus of community arts organizations in residence at its new REACH facility.
-You can read about the Festivals and our first two years in the 2019 Impact Report.
+Other events included film showings, panel discussions, community soccer days, employment workshops, and a growing national presence with events at multiple cities along the East Coast and San Francisco.
+Plus, the Kennedy Center selected One Journey for its Culture Caucus of community arts organizations in residence at its new REACH facility in 2020-22.

 THE JOURNEY CONTINUES

 As the end of the pandemic unfolds, One Journey is moving in exciting directions.